SamWachira/BreastCancer/README.md

 # BreastCancer
-his project uses mammograms for breast cancer detection using deep learning techniques
+This project uses mammograms for breast cancer detection using deep learning techniques